Unlock the full potential of your outdoor living space with pergola installation. Learn the benefits of adding a pergola to your outdoor deck.

 Before finalizing your deck plans, consider a pergola, gazebo or sunroom as an addition!
 These outdoor structures add both style and functionality.

 When designing a new deck and making the necessary landscaping changes to your yard, you may also want to consider adding an outdoor structure at the same time.
 Among the most popular are pergolas, gazebos and sunrooms.

 Although most of our modern-day outdoor structures date back centuries they are more popular than ever because of their simplicity and effectiveness.
 Deciding which one is right for you takes a little consideration.

 When your goal is to create shade on your deck or patio, two choices come immediately to the forefront: pergolas and gazebos.
 Pergolas have been recorded in use as far back as 1400 B.C. in Egypt.
 For centuries pergolas were essentially open-air archways covered with climbing plants that served both aesthetic and practical purposes.

-Today pergolas are often found plant free but still providing shade during the hot summer months, and they remain beautiful in design and offer many architectural options.
+Today pergolas are often found plant-free but still provide shade during the hot summer months, and they remain beautiful in design and offer many architectural options.
 In truth, modern pergola designs are both original and may mimic structures from places like English and Asian gardens.

 Pergolas today have so many uses, they are almost always a great addition to any deck or yard in a variety of places.
 Here are a few that might work for you: